PKHarsimran/PKHarsimranOldGithubPages/about.md

 permalink: /about/
 ---

-Hello and welcome to my blog!
-I am an enthusiastic engineer with extensive experience in working with embedded microcontrollers such as Arduino and Raspberry Pi.
-My passion for technology extends to reverse engineering small electrical equipment and building my own Internet of Things (IoT) devices using ESP32 and ESP8266 development boards.
+Hello, and welcome to my blog! 😃 You've just stumbled upon the fabulous world of an enthusiastic engineer who loves playing with embedded microcontrollers like they're going out of style.
+Arduino and Raspberry Pi?
+They're my bread and butter! 🍞🧈 My passion for technology knows no bounds, and it's led me to reverse engineer small electrical equipment and build my own army of Internet of Things (IoT) devices using ESP32 and ESP8266 development boards.
+Watch out world, my smart toaster is coming for you! 🌎🍞🤖

+In my daytime alter-ego, I work as a full-time security analyst, duking it out with cyber-villains and keeping tabs on the ever-shifting threat landscape.
+I'm like a cyber-superhero—minus the cape! 💻🦸‍♂️

-As I continually strive to expand my skills, I have been delving into the world of cloud computing with a particular focus on Azure.
-My thirst for knowledge drives me to constantly improve and broaden my expertise in the ever-evolving tech landscape.
+Now, I've also been dabbling in the mystical world of cloud computing (oooh, ahhh), with a laser-focused gaze on Azure. ☁️💻 My unquenchable thirst for knowledge propels me to constantly improve and broaden my expertise in the ever-evolving tech landscape.

-On a personal note, I have been living with CPTSD (complex post-traumatic stress disorder) and have made it my mission to promote mental health awareness and advocacy.
-I strongly believe in the power of self-help and personal development, and I am an avid reader of books and articles on these topics.
-Through my blog, I aim to share my experiences, insights, and learnings, hoping to inspire and support others who are on a similar journey.
+On a more personal note, I've been living with CPTSD (complex post-traumatic stress disorder) and have made it my mission to spread mental health awareness and advocacy like wildfire. 🔥💚 I'm a firm believer in the power of self-help and personal development, and I'm an avid reader of books and articles on these topics.
+You could say I'm a walking, talking library of self-improvement! 📚🚶‍♂️ Through my blog, I aim to share my experiences, insights, and learnings, hoping to inspire and support others who are on a similar journey.

-Thank you for stopping by, and I hope you find value in the content I share.
-Please feel free to connect with me.
-I look forward to engaging with you and learning from your experiences as well!
+So, grab a comfy seat, and thanks for stopping by! 😊 I hope you find value, inspiration, and maybe even a chuckle or two in the content I share.
+Please feel free to connect with me—I'm excited to engage with you and learn from your experiences as well!
+After all, laughter and learning are better together. 😄🤝

 Also check out this if you are looking get a job : https://50waystogetajob.com/